The strong representation for the nonparametric estimation of length-biased and right-censored data: Introduction

 \section{Introduction}

-Length-biased data are frequently appear in observational studies, when the observed samples are not randomly selected from the population of interest but with probability proportional to their length (Yu et al. 2009), such as in the prevalent sampling design which only considers subjects with disease.
-In the prevalent sampling, the occurrence of disease onset follows a stationary Poisson process (Winter {\&} Foldes, 1988), and the truncation time has a uniform distribution.
-As a result, the survival time in the prevalent cohort has a length-biased distribution, where the probability of a survival time being sampled is proportional to its length.
-In addition to length-biased, survival sampling data are subject to right censoring due to loss of follow-up.
-Hence, the length-biased and right-censored (LBRC) data is associate with left-truncation and right-censored (LTRC) data, as those who fail before sampling time are not observable.
-When the distribution of the truncation time is unspecified, various estimation methods to estimate survival distribution have been developed, and many works are devoted to the strong representation for estimator of the survival distribution under LTRC data but few under LBRC setting.
-A brief review of the theoretic development for LTRC data in recent years is worth mentioning firstly.
+Length-biased data frequently appear in observational studies, when the observed samples are not randomly selected from the population of interest but with probability proportional to their length (Shen \emph{et al.} 2009), such as the prevalent sampling design which only considers subjects with disease.
+In the prevalent sampling, the truncation time has a uniform distribution since the occurrence of disease onset follows a stationary Poisson process.
+Hence, the length-biased data are associated with left-truncation data as those who fail before sampling time are not observable.
+In addition to being length-biased, survival sampling data are usually subject to right censoring due to loss of follow-up.
+Various methods for estimating the distribution function have been developed when the distribution function of truncation time is unspecified.
+Lots of work has been devoted to the strong representation for the distribution function estimator under left-truncation and right-censored (LTRC) data but very few under length-biased and right-censored (LBRC) setting.